twinters/google-ngrams-to-mysql/README.md

 ## How to install

 In order to use this library, you need to install [Maven](https://maven.apache.org/).
-After installing Maven, you need it to download the dependencies specified in pom.xml.
+After installing Maven, you need it to download the dependencies specified in `pom.xml`.

 ## How to run